Busting Seven Common Myths About Multi-Year Guarantee Annuities

 • Continue the annuity and earn an annual effective interest rate declared annually on the policy anniversary.

 A.M.
-Best Company, indepndent analysts of the insurance industry since 1899, assigns annual ratings after an extensive analysts using a series of prfitability, leverage and liquidity tests that measure performance in such vital areas as competecy of underwriting, control of expenses, adequacy of reserves, soundness of investments, and capital sufficiency.
+Best Company, independent analysts of the insurance industry since 1899, assigns annual ratings after an extensive analysis using a series of profitability, leverage, and liquidity tests that measure performance in such vital areas as competency of underwriting, control of expenses, adequacy of reserves, soundness of investments, and capital sufficiency.

-Standard & Poor's Financial Services LLC, profides independent financial information, analyutical services, and credit ratings to the wor;d's financial markets.
+Standard & Poor's Financial Services LLC, provides independent financial information, analytical services, and credit ratings to the world's financial markets.
 For more information on Standard & Poor's rating of American National Insurance Company and related operating companies, view the ratings above.
-Standard & Poor's active company rating scale ranges from AAA (Extremely Strong to CC (Extremely Weak.
-Plus (+) or minus (-) modifiers show the relative standing within the categoreies from AA to CCC.
+Standard & Poor's active company rating scale ranges from AAA (Extremely Strong) to CC (Extremely Weak).
+Plus (+) or minus (–) modifiers show the relative standing within the categories from AA to CCC.

 At the end of your guarantee period, you can either withdraw all your money without penalty during a special 30-day window or continue the annuity and earn an annual effective interest rate declared annually on the policy anniversary.